turboflakes/crunch/README.md

 OPTIONS:
         --error-interval <error-interval>
-            Interval value (in minutes) from which 'crunch' will restart again in case of a critical error. [default:
+            Interval value (in minutes) from which 'crunch' will restart again in case of a critical error.
-            30]

         --matrix-bot-password <matrix-bot-password>      Password for the 'Crunch Bot' matrix user sign in.
         --matrix-bot-user <matrix-bot-user>
             Your new 'Crunch Bot' matrix user. e.g. '@your-own-crunch-bot-account:matrix.org' this user account will be your 'Crunch Bot' which will be responsible to send messages/notifications to your private or public 'Crunch